UnGuZartex/Blockr/Documentation/UseCases.md

  1. The system moves the group of blocks as one entity.

 1g.
 When the user moves the cursor over a block which is in the cavity of the if/while block and clicks the left mouse key
- 1. The system disconnects the the socket of the clicked block from the plug of the plug above (the loop block or a different block in the cavity).
+ 1. The system disconnects the the socket of the clicked block from the plug of the block above (the loop block or a different block in the cavity).
  2. The system disconnects the socket of the cavity from plug of the connected block.
  3. The system keeps all other connections of the clicked block.
  4. The system connects the socket from the cavity to the plug which was connected to the clicked block.